mrzysztof/opentelemetry-demo/README.md

 To save traces we deploy Grafana Tempo using monolithic mode.
 OpenTelemetry Collector is High availability (Deamon set), so we don't need microservice mode.

-[In config file](./kube_prometheus_stack.yaml) we use remote write to send metrics to prometheus to see ex. error spans in grafana dashboard and navigate to span wht generated this error
+[In config file](./kube_prometheus_stack.yaml) we use remote write to send metrics to Prometheus to see ex. error spans in grafana dashboard and navigate to span which generated it.

 ```sh
 helm upgrade \